RIR360/development/journal/2025/may.md

 ## 5/13/2025
 - Believe in yourself, be ready for any issues, don't get distracted.
 - Always tell yourself that the only thing you need to do is improving self.
+- Tell yourself again and again, I'm built for something special.